rajmanikush/TalkShopApp/README.md

 Views: Created small and reusable components like   `NetworkImageView`, `UserSectionView` and `LikeCellView`

 All the views support the light and dark modes.

+Future Scope
+- Create configurations to switch from mock response to server response to make data dynamic.
+- Created Loading views which we can improve and utilise shimmer for better UX.
+- Customised Error screen instead of showing the plain normal error message.
+- Vanilla AVPlay is used for video playing, which can be further customised for a better viewing experience.